Luki-28/Me/README.md

 - 👋 Hi, I'm Lucas, 18yo
-- 👀 I’m interested in programming, sport and movies.
+- I’m interested in programming, sport and movies.
-- Learning Python, SQL
+- Always learninh something new ...

 <!---
 LucaSinclar/LucaSinclar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.